The Legacy of Turlough O'Carolan

 Last of the Irish Bards

-Turlough O'Carolan is often referred to as the "last of the Irish bards," a title reflecting both his position in Irish musical history and the end of a long tradition.
-Historically, bards were poets and musicians in Celtic cultures, revered for their ability to compose and perform music that captured the social, political, and cultural essence of their time.
-They played a crucial role in Irish society, preserving oral history and entertaining with stories and music.
+People often call Turlough O'Carolan the last of the Irish bards.
+This title shows his rank in history and the end of a long custom.
+In the past, bards were poets and players in Celtic groups.
+People respected them for making music that held the social and political feeling of their time.
+They had a big role in Irish life as they kept history alive with stories.

 Check out the album "The Last Irish Bard ~ Turlough O'Carolan" by Sakaue Masumi.
 By clicking this link, you'll be directed to its page on Amazon: https://amzn.to/47MV9tK